jonludlam/various-scripts/README.md

 ### Execution time
 Since there are literally many hundreds of thousands of XenServer hosts running in the world, it would be a bad idea for them all to wake up and check for an update at the same time.
 The daemon runs once at startup, and then will run daily at a predefined time which is host specific.
 DO NOT CHANGE THIS!!!!

+Note that no blog post currently exists describing its use.